hms-dbmi/hail-on-EMR/README.md

 See additional instance details at: https://aws.amazon.com/ec2/instance-types/

 2. Execute the command: `python install2.py`.
 The EMR creation is initiated.
 The status of the cluster is monitored and will undergo from `STARTING` to `RUNNING` and `WAITING`. <!-- The EMR creation takes between 5-7 minutes.
 The installation log file is located at `tail -f /tmp/cloudcreation_log.out`; the logs are available, under the same path, at both the local installation computer and at the master node of your EMR -->
-3. Once the cluster is succesfully created and is `WAITING`, the installation of `HAIL` is initiated.
+3. Once the cluster is succesfully created and is in `WAITING` status, the installation of `HAIL` is initiated.
 <!-- You can check the status of the EMR creation at: https://console.aws.amazon.com/elasticmapreduce/home?region=ap-southeast-1.
 The EMR is successfully created once it gets the status `Waiting`.
 After created, allow ~20 minutes for all the programs to install.
 All the programs are installed automatically-->
 4. Once the installation of Hail is done, ssh to the master node using the `Master DNS` indicated by the script.
 <!-- To obtain the **DNS** (to `ssh` in to the master node) and the **public IP** of the Master node (required to connect to the `JupyterNotebook`), from the terminal execute: